cnumr/ecoindex_api/README.md

 ### Run docker

-With this docker setup you get 3 services running that are enough to make it all work:
+With this docker setup you get 2 services running that are enough to make it all work:

 - `db`: A PostgreSQL instance
-- `api`: The API instance running FastAPI application
+- `api`: The API instance running FastAPI application with [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver)
-- `browser`: The headless Chrome browser instance to use Selenium

 ```bash
 docker-compose build && docker-compose up -d